Chart Color Schemes

 Cultural Diversity

-Clayfield's population showed higher cultural diversity than most local markets, with 27.8% born overseas and 18.0% speaking a language other than English at home.
-Christianity was the predominant religion in Clayfield, accounting for 51.1%.
-Hinduism, however, was more prevalent in Clayfield at 5.7%, compared to Greater Brisbane's 2.7%.
+Clayfield's cultural diversity is notable, with 27.8% of its population born overseas and 18.0% speaking a language other than English at home.
+Christianity is the predominant religion in Clayfield, accounting for 51.1% of the population.
+Hinduism, however, shows significant overrepresentation, comprising 5.7% compared to Greater Brisbane's 2.7%.

 Frequently Asked Questions - Diversity